palkan/action_policy/tutorial/PLAN.md

 Create a progressive tutorial demonstrating how Action Policy helps manage evolving authorization requirements in a Rails app.
 The tutorial starts with no authorization, shows the pain of ad-hoc checks, then introduces Action Policy features incrementally as new "requirements" appear.

+You can find the Action Policy docs here: "../docs".

 ## Domain: Help Desk / Support Ticket System

 **Models:**